 - Coyote rollers can be placed at the top of fences and gates to stop coyotes from coming in.
 Coyotes, if they do not jump the fence, use their paws on top of the fence to pull themselves up.
 The rollers stop this from happening.

 How To Scare Away A Coyote

 If you want a nonharmful deterrent to keep wolves out of your yard, I use flashing lights to keep them away.
 I use a solar-powered one.
-It charges up during the day, then uses flashing lights to keep not only coyotes away but also deer and other animals.
-I use the Fierre Shahn flashing light.
-It has a motion sensor and I have a lot fewer coyotes come in my garden now.
+It charges up during the day, then uses flashing lights to keep coyotes away and other pests such as raccoons.
+It has a motion sensor, and I have a lot fewer coyotes come into my garden now.
 You can find it on Amazon here.

-There is a method called hazing that deters the coyote and can help you move them out of the area.
-Hazing helps maintain the coyote’s fear of humans and can deter them from coming back to your yard.
+A hazing method deters the coyote and can help you move them out of the area.
+Hazing helps maintain the coyote’s fear of humans and can deter them from returning to your yard.
 Hazing uses noises to alert the coyote to your presence.

 Stand your ground – Do not run away.
 By standing your ground, you are showing the coyote that you have no fear.
 It is OK to back away slowly if the coyote shows to be adversarial.